banhpete/Notes-on-Back-End-Topics/README.md

  - Sometimes you may ask yourself why we have fields that are private, and then we have two methods that allows us to set and expose.
 You'd be right in the sense that it doesn't entirely make sense BUT that is the nature of OOP, these fields are a part of what's internal in the class and therefore should be private.
 #### Properties
  - A property can have a set method that is private meaning it can only be set once and that is in the constructor.
 This is a great way to have users define the property and then never let them touch it again.
 I suppose it's very similiar to setting a field to readOnly expect it's only used for properties.
+ - It's nice to use properties becaues it allows us to easier control how we want to expose our data to outside objects.
 #### Dictionary
  - A dictionary is the object of C# where if you want to look up date by a key instead of an index, you would use this data structore.
  - This uses a hash table.